Rated R: Remixed: Composition and reception

 Rated R: Remixed includes elements of house music.
 "Russian Roulette", "Photographs", "Rude Boy" and "Stupid in Love" feature "heavy electro and synth beats".
 "Wait Your Turn", originally a dubstep and hip hop song, was remastered to a house song.
 "Stupid in Love", which was originally a pop and R&B power ballad, was also changed to an uptempo house track.

+Critical reception

 Jean Goon for MSN Entertainment gave a mixed review for the album, and awarded it 2.5 stars out of five.
 Goon was complimentary of how Fu changed some of the more sombre and downtempo songs to incorporate "catchy, upbeat touches."
 She noted that Goon noted that "Photographs" had undergone a "groovy" transformation, and that the composition complemented Rihanna's vocal performance.
 With regard to "Stupid in Love", Goon described the remix as "classy enough to be played in a trendy boutique or cafe."

 However, Goon was critical of "Russian Roulette"'s production, writing that Fu appeared to have "got a little carried away" and criticising him for applying electro beats to every song, not all of which may have needed them.
 The critic noted that "Russian Roulette" was a "mess to listen to."
 With regard to "Rude Boy", originally an uptempo dance song that incorporates elements of the dancehall, ragamuffin, pop and R&B genres, Goon stated that Fu's production was an attempt to try and "outdo the already upbeat original."
 Goon concluded although she thought some of the remixes "weren't too bad on the ears," there were not any outstanding or memorable tracks.
 Furthermore, Goon criticised the remixes for being too heavily distorted with electronic synths which "seemed to compete for our attention rather than complement Rihanna’s vocals."